-You’ve probably heard of countless options for heatless curls, but you may not know that there are plenty of options out there for heatless straightening.
+You’ve probably heard of countless options for heatless curls, but you may not know there are many options for heatless straightening.

 How to Straighten Hair Without Heat

-There are many ways you can straighten your hair without heat, but it’s important to note that everyone’s hair is different.
-A method that works for one person may not work for another, so don’t be discouraged if the first method you try doesn’t work.
+You can straighten your hair without heat in many ways, but it’s important to note that everyone’s hair is different.
+A method that works for one person may not work for another, so don’t be discouraged if your first method doesn’t work.

-Not every method will give you pin-straight hair, and some may provide a more lived-in look with a hint of a natural bend.
-Again, you may need to try a few methods to figure out your best option.
+Not every method will give you pin-straight hair; some may provide a more lived-in look with a hint of a natural bend.
+Again, you may need to try several methods to determine your best option.